jgd-solutions/jgd-cmake-modules/README.md

 ## TODO

-- maybe check set is a recipe for disaster in subdirectories
 - default compile options
-- parse and validate in one call, makes no sense to require another call that only works in that spot
 - set(CMAKE_INSTALL_DOCDIR ${CMAKE_INSTALL_DATAROOTDIR}/doc/${PROJECT_NAME}) on each include of gnu install dirs

 - for things like prefix and include paths, etc. (those that are calculated or change per target) should these be passed down through variables or with functions?

 - how the f do we select lib types and how do the install components change those
 - look into iinstall components
-- generate export header per target
+- generate export header per library target
-- specify soversion and version on library targets
-- install targets providing runtime destination, library destination, archive destination
 - configuration headers
 - support usage as subproject
 - PIC